atulgoel126/AwsCdkJavaDockerContainer/README.md

 # JAVA CDK Stack running Spring Boot App on ECS with RDS DB

-BEFORE running this project, please clone this project: `https://github.com/spring-projects/spring-petclinic/tree/main` to api folder
+BEFORE running this project, please clone this project: `https://github.com/spring-projects/spring-petclinic/tree/main` to root folder

 AWS CDK Stack is in Java.
 Builds a docker image with the spring app.